 SR-71 Blackbird #974 Ichi Ban

 On some Pacific Islands, there exists a deadly, black venomous pit viper called the Habu.
-When the top secret brainchild of Kelly Johnson and the Skunk Works, none other than the worlds fastest air breathing aircraft, the A-12, and later SR-71s first flew into their remote base of Kadena AFB, Okinawa, the local people couldn’t help but notice the strange and menacing shape thundering in the sky.
+When the top secret brainchild of Kelly Johnson and the Skunk Works, none other than the world's fastest air-breathing aircraft, the A-12, and later SR-71s first flew into their remote base of Kadena AFB, Okinawa, the local people couldn’t help but notice the strange and menacing shape thundering in the sky.
 The Titanium monster came to be known as Habu, as did the crews that flew her.

-One of the first Habu to appear over Kadena, was Number 974, and on March 21st 1968, USAF SR-71 #974 flew the First Operational sortie over Vietnam, piloted by Jerry O'Malley and RSO Ed Paine. #974 went on to become the Blackbird who flew the most operational missions, and for each mission flown, a Habu was painted on her side.
-Once the crew amass more than 5 Habu snakes, they were considered aces.
+One of the first Habu to appear over Kadena, was Number 974, and on March 21st, 1968, USAF SR-71 #974 flew the First Operational sortie over Vietnam, piloted by Jerry O'Malley and RSO Ed Paine. #974 went on to become the Blackbird who flew the most operational missions, and for each mission flown, a Habu was painted on her side.
+Once the crew amassed more than 5 Habu snakes, they were considered aces.

 In recognition of having the most operational missions, a large Habu, wrapped around a red number 1 was painted on the tails of #974.
 She became known as “Ichi-Ban” translated to “number one” in the local language.